Alex Captured Again Lebanon, NJ

 Alex missing in Califon, NJ has been safely captured!!

 Ten days ago, I received that call and heard those words that no trapper ever wants to hear…”he’s on the run again!!”
 His foster family had taken him hiking off leash and he bolted.
 My heart dropped and I immediately headed out the door.
-Less than a month prior, Alex was safely captured after five months on the run in the Bronx, after going missing from his former owner.
+Less than a month prior, Alex was safely captured after five months on the run in Queens, after going missing from his former owner.
 He is street smart and now trap savvy and in an environment where he can move far and fast.
 Add to this, people are now quarantined and not out and about.
 The properties and landscape would provide deep cover and many places for him to run and hide without being sighted.

 We got him on camera at a feeding station within fourty eight hours of being missing, just in time for a huge rain and wind storm to roll in.
 In the pouring rain my enclosure was set up and we stayed in our car overnight waiting for him to return but he was a no-show.
 Alex once again disappeared.
 We expanded our poster coverage and continued to bait our feedings stations in the hopes that he would circle back for the food.